 Proposals that designate Virtual Organizations as their primary theme must include, as part of the coordination plan, plans for carrying out and reporting rigorous evaluation and continuous improvement of the VO.
-At a minimum, such plans should address issues such as the VO's structure, governance and processes and the effects of these VO design choices on the nature of the engage in, and why) and the VO's impacts on participants and on external stakeholders.
+At a minimum, such plans should address issues such as the VO's structure, governance and processes and the effects of these VO design choices on the nature of the resources and the support needed to create and maintain them, the nature of the participants (who they are, what activities they engage in, and why) and the VO's impacts on participants and on external stakeholders.
 Simple summative metrics such as counts of publications, website visits and member accounts are not adequate for evaluating VO effectiveness.